junxit/us-congress-bills-112/bill.md

   - **(1)** bestow upon the licensee the same privileges as are bestowed by an actual stamp;
   - **(2)** be recognized nationally as a valid Federal migratory bird hunting and conservation stamp; and
   - **(3)** authorize the licensee to hunt migratory waterfowl in any other State, in accordance with the laws of the other State governing that hunting.
-- **(c)** *Duration* An electronic stamp issued by a State under the pilot program shall be valid for a period agreed to by the State and the Secretary, which shall not exceed 45 days.
+- **(c)** *Duration* An electronic stamp issued by a State shall be valid for a period agreed to by the State and the Secretary, which shall not exceed 45 days.

 ## § 7.
 Termination of State participation